jooni22/CODA/README.md

 ### Start Coda

-``docker-compose up -d``
+``./setup.sh``

-Run the self-install process on each node and add dev2 and dev3 to dev1's cluster.
+Now, run the self-install process on each node and add dev2 and dev3 to dev1's cluster.
 Choose "localhost" as the hostname on the first screen and "dev1.local" on the second.

 #### Install OpsDirector on opsdirector.local

-Copy gradle.properties.example to gradle.properties and add the username and password you choose for the opsdirector.local instance.
-Then build and run the installOpsDirector service:

-``docker build -f installOpsDirector/Dockerfile -t install.ops.director . ``
+Run the installOpsDirector service:

-``docker run --net coda_marklogicCluster install.ops.director ``
+``docker run --net coda_marklogicCluster -e username=admin -e password=yourPassword install.ops.director ``

-Then set up *opsdirector.local* and *dev1.local*  to be managed by OpsDirector.
+Then, set up *opsdirector.local* and *dev1.local*  to be managed by OpsDirector.
 See https://docs.marklogic.com/guide/opsdir/GettingStarted

 ### Stop the containers

 ``docker-compose stop``

+This script:
 ### Start the containers

 ``docker-compose start``